 Insulation Contractor in New York Compares Insulations

 Insulation is essential for energy efficiency, and nobody knows insulation better than Halco.
-Call or email today to arrange for a Free Estimate for home insulation in Rochester, Ithaca, Syracuse, and other areas including Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, Geneva, Penfield, Brockport, Hilton, Spencerport and more.
+Call or email today to arrange for a Free Estimate for home insulation in Rochester, Ithaca, Syracuse, and other areas including Lansing, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, Geneva, Penfield, Brockport, Hilton, Spencerport and more.

 Here are the PROs and CONs for both options:

 Two-component spray foam PROS

 - Provides both insulation and air sealing; air sealing is excellent because the foam expands to fill gaps and cracks.

 - High R-value —about R-7 per in. depending on formulation.

 - Once cured, spray foam insulation stays in place; it won't shift, settle, or fall out of place.